PACT adopter champions

 The work of our adopter champions is further enhanced by a pool of volunteer adoption peer supporters, who are able to provide more experience from which to draw upon and support prospective and existing adopters on their journey.

-If you would like to learn more about our adopter champions and peer supporters, find out how to volunteer to join the team, or to arrange to speak to an adopter champion for some support, you can speak to your social worker or email adoptionsupport@pactcharity.org.
+If you would like support from our adopter champions or to speak to a volunteer peer supporter, you can speak to your social worker or contact our team at adoptionsupport@pactcharity.org.

 You can download a flyer about our adopter champions here